Environmental Studies Major Requirements (B.A.)

 (Also see Requirements for a Bachelor's Degree.)

 The Bachelor of Arts in Environmental Studies is an interdisciplinary major that introduces students to the ways in which human activities impact Earth systems and vice versa.
 It equips students to use a variety of tools, such as policy, science, communication, and individual and societal behavior change, to solve environmental and sustainability problems, with an emphasis on the perspectives and tools of the social sciences.
-Environmental Studies majors must complete a set of core courses common to both ENVS majors, including a research-focused senior capstone course and an applied experience involving an internship, plus three additional social science core courses and a suite of electives in the student's area of interest.
+Environmental Studies majors must complete a set of core courses common to both ENVS majors, including a senior capstone and an applied experience, plus additional social science core courses and a suite of electives in the student's area of interest.

-The applied experience can be completed during any semester including summers and involves at least 80 hours of supervised, hands-on experience working with an organization on environmental or sustainability issues through an internship or similar work or volunteer experience.
-Synthesizing assignments reflecting on the experience are also required.
-The goal of the applied experience requirement is to ensure that students have practical experience in a workplace or community setting that will help prepare them for the next step in their education and career.
+The applied experience can be completed during any semester including summers and involves at least 80 hours of supervised, hands-on work while enrolled in AS.271.509 Applied Experience.
+The experience can involve doing research or working with an organization on environmental or sustainability issues through an internship or similar work or volunteer experience.
+Journal entries and synthesizing assignments reflecting on the experience are required for the course.
+The goal of this requirement is to ensure that students have practical experience in a workplace or community setting that will help prepare them for the next step in their education and career.

 Code | Title | Credits |